lucasjoliveau/doc/fr/legal/terms/partnership.md

 PARTNER has access to the ODOO knowledge base for the duration of this Agreement.
-The ODOO knowledge base is an online e-platform containing a set of commercial, marketing and functional documents, to help PARTNER acquire and leverage Odoo knowledge, grow its business, attract more customers, and build brand awareness.
+The ODOO knowledge base is an online e-platform containing a set of commercial, marketing and functional documents, to help PARTNER acquire and leverage Konvergo ERP knowledge, grow its business, attract more customers, and build brand awareness.

 PARTNER will have access to commercial coaching provided by their dedicated Account Manager, as appointed by ODOO.

-PARTNER also has the option to purchase support services or training by subscribing to an Odoo Success Pack, for an extra fee.
+PARTNER also has the option to purchase support services or training by subscribing to an Konvergo ERP Success Pack, for an extra fee.

 ### 1.4.5.
-4.5 Commissions on Odoo Services sold by PARTNER
+4.5 Commissions on Konvergo ERP Services sold by PARTNER

 For ODOO services purchased by a customer through PARTNER, and as long as PARTNER maintains a contractual relationship with the corresponding customer,